 2. Customer Data, Privacy, and Security

-2.3 DataStax Security Program.
-DataStax is subject to its own set of applicable regulatory, contractual, and legal obligations.
-As a consequence of those obligations DataStax operates a security assurance program, the details of which are available upon request.
-The Customer should evaluate the DataStax security program and determine if their data can be stored in the Products.
+2.3 DataStax Security Technical and Organizational Measures.
+DataStax is subject to certain applicable regulatory, contractual, and legal obligations.
+As a consequence of those obligations DataStax operates a security assurance program governing the technical and organizational measures to ensure the security of Customer Data, details of which can be found at https://www.datastax.com/legal/technical-security-measures.

 3.1 Fees.
 Customer will pay all fees (the “Fees”) as specified in the Order Schedule and any applicable Taxes.
-If the due date is not otherwise specified in the Order Schedule, all Fees are due 30 days from the invoice date.
-All Fees are non-refundable.
+If the due date is not otherwise specified in the Order Schedule, all Fees are due 30 days from the date of receipt of invoice.
+Except as expressly provided otherwise in this Agreement, all Fees are non-refundable.
 Unless otherwise specified in the Order Schedule, all Fees are in U.S. dollars and all dates are based on the location of the choice of law.
 If Customer requires a purchase order to complete its purchase, then the Products will not be provided until Customer delivers a conforming purchase order unless agreed otherwise in writing.
-For Customers who purchase DataStax Products through a Third-Party Marketplace, Fees will be processed by such Third-Party Marketplace, subject to Customer’s agreement with such Third-Party Marketplace provider.

 3.2 Taxes.
 Customer is responsible for any duties, customs fees, or taxes (other than DataStax’s income tax) associated with the purchase of the Products provided by DataStax, (including any related penalties or interest) (“Taxes”), and shall pay the listed fees without deduction for Taxes.
 If Customer is required by applicable law to withhold any amount from any payments specified in the Order Schedule, then Customer will pay DataStax the listed fees as if no withholding were required, and shall remit the withholding to the appropriate governmental authorities on behalf of DataStax, with a copy of the tax receipt or certificate forwarded to DataStax.

 3.3 Delinquencies.
-Any late payments will accrue late charges at the rate of 1.5% of the outstanding balance per month, or the maximum rate permitted by law, whichever is lower.
+Any late payments of undisputed amounts will accrue late charges at the rate of 1.5% of the outstanding balance per annum, or the maximum rate permitted by law, whichever is lower.
 If Customer utilizes a credit card to pay for the Product(s) and if a Customer's credit card expires or is cancelled or the charge is otherwise denied, DataStax will attempt to reprocess the charges.
 Customer is responsible for updating its credit card or bank information to ensure payment can be made.

 3.4 Disputes.
-If Customer believes that DataStax has incorrectly billed Customer, Customer must contact DataStax in writing within 60 days of the date billed for the charge in dispute, specifying the error.
-To the fullest extent permitted by applicable law, Customer waives any and all claims relating to the Fees unless (i) Customer has properly notified DataStax of the dispute, and (ii) the dispute is made in good faith.
+If Customer believes that DataStax has incorrectly billed Customer, Customer shall use reasonable endeavors to contact DataStax in writing within 60 days of the date of receipt of invoice for the charge in dispute, specifying the error.
+To the fullest extent permitted by applicable law, Customer waives any and all claims relating to the Fees unless Customer has properly notified DataStax of the dispute.
 The foregoing does not waive any of Customer’s rights with its credit card issuer or bank, which are subject to Customer’s agreement with such entity.
-Any Fee adjustments, credits or refunds are at the discretion of DataStax.

 4. Term & Termination

 4.1 Agreement Term.
-This Agreement will begin on the Effective Date and continue until the later of the following: (1) the expiration or completion of all Product Terms; or (2) the date on which the Agreement is terminated as specified herein.
+This Agreement will begin on the Effective Date and continue until the later of the following: (1) the expiration or completion of all Product Terms, after which either party may terminate this Agreement with 15 days prior written notice; or (2) the date on which the Agreement is terminated as specified herein.

 4.2 Supplement Term.
 A Supplement will begin on the earlier of (1) the date Customer begins to use the applicable Product or (2) the date Customer executes an Order Schedule for the applicable Product and will continue until the expiration of the Product Term.